siddk/siddk.github.io/_content/bio.md

                     <li><a href="https://crfm.stanford.edu/2021/08/26/mistral.html">Large-scale pretraining and representation learning</a> (developing better "raw materials" for robotics & language)</li>
                     <li><a href="https://arxiv.org/abs/2111.03205">Better language & shared autonomy for robotics</a> (interactive, human applications) by employing these materials!</li>
                 </ul>
+                <b>Timeline:</b> I recently completed a year-long part-time research internship at
+                <a href="https://huggingface.co/">Hugging Face 🤗</a> working on multimodal pretraining and scaling <a href="https://huggingface.co/blog/ethical-charter-multimodal">with an incredible team of collaborators</a>.
+                <ul></ul>
-                <b>Timeline:</b> Before Stanford, I was a resident at <a href="https://research.fb.com/category/facebook-ai-research/">Facebook AI Research</a> in New York,
-                where I was lucky to work with <a href="https://cs.nyu.edu/~fergus/pmwiki/pmwiki.php">Rob Fergus</a>,
+                Before Stanford, I was a resident at <a href="https://research.fb.com/category/facebook-ai-research/">Facebook AI Research</a> in New York, where I was lucky to work with <a href="https://cs.nyu.edu/~fergus/pmwiki/pmwiki.php">Rob Fergus</a>,
                 <a href="https://douwekiela.github.io/">Douwe Kiela</a>,
                 <a href="http://www.thespermwhale.com/jaseweston/">Jason Weston</a>, and